bdurand/patient_http-solid_queue/ARCHITECTURE.md

 Each worker process runs:
 - worker threads for regular Active Job execution
-- one async HTTP processor thread
+- one async HTTP processor thread for each processor profile
+- completion worker threads for each processor (`completion_threads`, default 2) that decode responses and deliver results
-- one task monitor thread for heartbeat and orphan recovery
+- one task monitor thread for heartbeat and orphan recovery, shared by all processors

 ## State Management